 Stop by the Rutgers Geology Museum gift shop to go home with a little piece of geology.
-The store offers a wide range of items for sale ranging in price from $0.50 to over $20.00 and everything in between.
+The store offers a wide range of items for sale ranging in price from $1.00 to over $20.00 and everything in between.
 Some of the items for sale include tumbled and rough minerals, a variety of fossils, stone jewelry, dig and rock collecting kits, and an assortment of dinosaur and Egypt themed toys.
 The gift shop is always open during the museum’s normal operating hours.
-The gift shop cannot process credit cards and only accepts payments by cash or check.
+We can accept credit cards as well as payments by cash or check.

 Near the entrance to the museum, visitors can view a large Jurassic aged dinosaur trackway found in Towaco, NJ.
 Many different species of dinosaur and reptile tracks can be found in this trackway but they are best known for the well-preserved Grallator prints.
 Grallator refers to one of the three-toed prints left by a small-unidentified meat-eating dinosaur.
 The dinosaur on top of the trackway is a reconstruction of a Coelophysis, which scientists believe closely resembled what the dinosaur that made these tracks may have looked like.

 The remains of Egyptian priestess, Iset-Ha, along with her sarcophagus and several other Egyptian artifacts can be seen on display within the museum.
 This mummy dates back to the Ptolemaic period of Egypt, circa 320 to 30 B.C.E, and is on loan to the museum from the New Brunswick Theological Seminary.